Frequently Asked Questions

 Through your donations, we are able to care for these wonderful dogs, as well as be able to get more from the track!

 What is your adoption donation, and what is it used for?

-- The adoption donation is $300.00.
+- The adoption donation is $400.00 (for Spanish dogs minimum $600.00 but might be more depending on flight fees).
 The donation is used to cover a portion of the expenses for each dog.
 These include the following: Vaccinations including rabies, Spay/neuter, heartworm and fecal testing for parasites, a physical exam and teeth cleaning.
 Additional costs may include: X-rays, ultrasounds, antibiotics, surgery, training or behavioral evaluations.
 We do our best to ensure that each dog is sound physically, and emotionally before placement.